-Indicator Target (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 Gross arrears as a % of gross rent due for the reporting year (Housing and Social Wellbeing Committee) 10.75% 10.69% 11.09% 8.4% Rent collected as a % of the total rent due in the reporting year Housing and Social Wellbeing Committee) 96.91% 99.08% 98.6% 98.9% Comments on Performance for 2022-23 and Target 1 Rent arrears are continuing to rise in Perth and Kinross and this trend is reflected nati onally.
-The Scottish loca al authority average fo or this indicator was 8.67% in 2021/22.
-We continue to monitor each of our locality offices performance to ensure that the coll resources across our four geographical localities.
-As a result of this close monitoring, support and assistance to tenants, in partnership with locality teams.
-The Scottish local authority average for this indicator was 98.6% in 2021/22 for rent co we are piloting a central ised arrears team to f ocus on arrears and • ndicator Performance T (Data covering to year end unless otherwise stated) 0000/04 Target 2020/21 2021/22 2022/23 2022/23 Economic impact of events supported by the Council (Environment, Infrastructure & Economic Development Committee) 0 2021/22 0 2022/23 N/A Economic impact of events supported by the Council 2022/23 Economic impact of events supported by the Council Environment, Infrastructure & Economic Development Committee) 2022/23
+Performance Target Indicator (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 Gross arrears as a % of gross rent due for the reporting year (Housing and Social Wellbeing Committee) 10.75% 10.69% 11.45% 8.4% Rent collected as a % of the total rent due in the reporting year (Housing and Social Wellbeing Committee) 96.91% 99.08% 98.6% 98.9%

+Rent arrears are continuing to rise in Perth and Kinross and this trend is reflected nationally.
+The Scottish local authority average for this indicator was 8.67% in 2021/22.

+We continue to monitor each of our locality offices performance to ensure that the collection rate is maximised and to identify any requirement for changes in practice or resources across our four geographical localities.
+As a result of this close monitoring, we are piloting a centralised arrears team to focus on arrears and to provide tailored support and assistance to tenants, in partnership with locality teams.

+The Scottish local authority average for this indicator was 98.6% in 2021/22 for rent collection, national data for 2022/23 is not yet available.

+Indicator Performance (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 Economic impact of events supported by the Council (Environment, Infrastructure & Economic Development Committee) Awaiting year end data 0 0 N/A £14m Number of new businesses started up with support from Business Gateway (Environment, Infrastructure & Economic Development Committee) 267 220 250 300 No. of businesses supported by a growth programme (Environment, Infrastructure & Economic Development Committee) 33 37 18 (Jan 23) 60